lab1092/blender-manual_ja/manual/constraints/common_interface.rst

 ----------

 Most constraints need another "target" object or bone to "guide" them.
-You select which by selecting its name in the :guilabel:`Target` field.
+You select which by selecting its name in the *Target* field.
 Except for a few cases, you can use any type of object (camera, mesh, empty...);
 its object origin will be the target point.

-When you type in the :guilabel:`OB` field a mesh or lattice name, a second :guilabel:`Vertex Group` field appears just below.
+When you type in the *OB* field a mesh or lattice name, a second *Vertex Group* field appears just below.
 If you leave it empty, the mesh or lattice will be used as a standard object target.
-But if you enter in this :guilabel:`Vertex Group` field the name of one of the mesh's or lattice's vertex groups, then the constraint will use the median point of this vertex group as target.
+But if you enter in this *Vertex Group* field the name of one of the mesh's or lattice's vertex groups, then the constraint will use the median point of this vertex group as target.

-Similarly, if you type in the :guilabel:`OB` field an armature name, a second :guilabel:`Bone` field appears just below.
+Similarly, if you type in the *OB* field an armature name, a second *Bone* field appears just below.
 If you enter in it the name of one of the armature's bones, then the constraint will use this bone's *root* as target.
-In some constraints, when you use a bone as target, another :guilabel:`Head/Tail` numeric field will also appear, that allows you to select where along the bone the target point will lay, from root (**0.0**) to tip (**1.0**) (remember that currently, in Blender UI, bones' roots are called "heads", and bones' tips, "tails"...).
+In some constraints, when you use a bone as target, another *Head/Tail* numeric field will also appear, that allows you to select where along the bone the target point will lay, from root (**0.0**) to tip (**1.0**) (remember that currently, in Blender UI, bones' roots are called "heads", and bones' tips, "tails"...).